The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Approach, Analysis and Results

 \subsection{RQ3: Predicting the \emph{ExtremelyBuggy} Methods}

 In this section, we investigate whether \emph{ExtremelyBuggy} methods can be predicted at the time of their creation.
 Inspired by prior research~\cite{mo2022exploratory, pascarella_performance_2020, chowdhury_good_2025}, we employ five machine learning models of increasing complexity: Logistic Regression~\cite{hosmer2013applied}, Decision Tree~\cite{song2015decision}, Random Forest~\cite{rigatti2017random}, AdaBoost~\cite{schapire2013explaining}, and a Multi-Layer Perceptron (MLP) model~\cite{murtagh1991multilayer}.
-Our goal is to systematically evaluate the predictive power of both simple and complex models, assessing whether more sophisticated algorithms offer a significant advantage in identifying buggy code early in the development lifecycle.
+Our goal is to systematically evaluate the predictive power of both simple and complex models, assessing whether more sophisticated algorithms offer a significant advantage in identifying \emph{ExtremelyBuggy} methods early in the development lifecycle.
 All models were implemented using the default parameters provided by the \texttt{scikit-learn} library.
-This choice was motivated by two factors: (i) hyperparameter tuning is computationally expensive under the leave-one-out validation setting—the evaluation approach used in this paper—as it requires training a separate model for each test instance, and (ii) prior similar studies have found that default settings often yield competitive performance~\cite{chowdhury_good_2025, pascarella_performance_2020}.
-Moreover, using default parameters enhances the reproducibility of our study and facilitates future replication efforts.
+This choice was motivated by three factors: (i) Parameter and hyperparameter tuning are computationally expensive under the leave-one-out validation setting—the evaluation approach used in this paper—as it requires training a separate model for each test instance; (ii) We also evaluated the models by randomly changing the parameter and hyperparameter values, and none of which improved the models' accuracy.
+This also discouraged us from using the more expensive grid search approach. (iii) Prior similar studies found default settings yielded competitive accuracy~\cite{chowdhury_good_2025, pascarella_performance_2020}.
+Moreover, using default parameters enhances the reproducibility of our study and eases future replication efforts.

 To build and train these models, we first merged the \emph{Buggy} and \emph{NotBuggy} methods into a single category: not \emph{ExtremelyBuggy}.
 This transformation enables a binary classification task, allowing the models to specifically focus on distinguishing \emph{ExtremelyBuggy} methods from all others.
-The models were trained using the 14 code metrics computed for each method at the time of its introducing commit.
+The models were trained using the 14 code metrics computed for each method at the time of its introduction commit.
 Making predictions by relying solely on metrics available immediately after a method is created allows us to assess the feasibility of detecting \emph{ExtremelyBuggy} methods as early as possible in the software development process.